hastexo/hastexo-xblock/README.md

   shown as a dropdown to the user.
 It must match the list of port numbers in both order and number.

+You can also use the following nested XML elements:

+* `provider`: Reference to an OpenStack provider configured in the platform.
+  Its `name` attribute must match one of the providers in the XBlock configuration, `capacity` specifies how many environments should be launched in that provider at maximum (where "-1" means keep launching environments until encountering a launch failure, and "0" disables the provider), and `environment` optionally specifies a content store path to a Heat environment file specifying template parameters for that provider.
+This element must be specified at least once, and can be specified multiple times to use one or more fallback providers.

+* `test`: The contents of this element will be run verbatim as a script in the user's lab environment, when they click the "Check Progress" button.
+As such, it should define an interpreter via the "shebang" convention.
+This element is optional, but can be specified multiple times.

 For example, in XML: